 Though Treak's main activities are in providing education, as the centre operates in a poor village, they get people in real crisis coming to them for assistance: no money, no food, no baby milk, sickness, family bereavement etc.

-Treak offers help through their Community Support programme, of which the main component is the garden programme - showing how people with little or no land can grow food for their families.
+Treak offers help through their Community Support programme, of which the main components are the garden programme - showing how people with little or no land can grow food for their families, the sewing programme and the brick-making and recycling programme.
 It's most important function however is to enable people to receive help with dignity as anyone needing assistance has to work in the garden.
 The project manager, Salin, wants people to contribute in some way for the help they get by working at the centre etc.

 Daily Timetable Monday to Friday